exercism/gleam/exercises/concept/expert-experiments/.docs/instructions.md

 ## 1. Define the `with_retry` function

-Sometimes experiments can fail due to a one-off mistake, so if an experiment fails Daphne want to retry it again to see if it works the second time.
+Sometimes experiments can fail due to a one-off mistake, so if an experiment fails Daphne wants to retry it again to see if it works the second time.

 Define the `with_retry` function that takes a result returning function as an argument.